OWASP/samm/Website/content/business-function/practice/stream/Verification-RT-A.md

         question: Are the artifacts of the security requirements gathering process well defined and structured, with prioritization?
         quality_criteria:
-            - Tests are tailored to each application and assert expected security functionality.
+            - You tailor tests to each application and assert expected security functionality
-            - Test results are captured as a pass or fail condition
+            - You capture test results as a pass or fail condition
+            - Tests use a standardized framework or DSL

         answers:
             - "No"